11.07.2019 in Medicine

 00.00

-Dimness of vision is among the initial symptoms that someone suffering from cataracts observes.
+Dimness of vision is among the initial symptoms experienced by someone suffering from cataracts.
 This is characterized by misty and clouded figures at advanced stages.
-Others perceive distant objects more clearly than those that are close though this is commonly attributed to advancing years and might change.
-The changes in symptoms with time are associated with opacity originating from the center of the lens, such that as the pupil gets contracted.
+Others perceive distant objects more clearly than those that are close, though this is commonly attributed to advancing years and might change.
+The changes in symptoms over time are associated with opacity originating from the center of the lens, such that when the pupil contracts.
 It becomes more blocked by the opaque material, while if dilated, light rays will still pass through the transparent small circumference part that enhances resolution (Scott, 2005).
-Normally it is difficult to notice early symptoms of cataracts.
+Normally, it is difficult to notice the early symptoms of cataracts.
 As the condition becomes intense and advanced, the clarity decreases and may exceed levels correctable by glasses.
 Loss of sensitivity to contrast where one observes a color being less vivid is a sign in the advanced stage.
-Scattering of the light in the eye may lead to observation of an uncomfortable glare.
-Cataracts may form without experiencing other disease in the eye hence one is unable to arrest any symptoms and this gives the disorder a developing space and would only be discovered accidentally after the sight is impaired (Scott, 2005).
-Loss of capability to judge distances is a common symptom and is commonly experienced when one eye is adversely affected such that if affects vision (Andrew, 2000).
-Some types of cataracts cause objects to seem distorted, twisted out and irregular.
+Scattering of light in the eye may lead to observing an uncomfortable glare.
+Cataracts may form without experiencing other diseases in the eye; hence, one is unable to notice any symptoms.
+This allows the disorder to progress without detection until vision is impaired (Scott, 2005).
+Loss of capability to judge distances is a common symptom and is commonly experienced when one eye is adversely affected, affecting vision (Andrew, 2000).
+Some types of cataracts cause objects to appear distorted, twisted, and irregular.
 However severe a cataract is, it should not encumber one from sensing light rays as opposed to total blindness.
-One is always in a position to distinguish light from darkness and can sense when something opaque is passed through.
+One can always distinguish light from darkness and can sense when something opaque is passed through.
 Cataracts however do not cause disturbances or alter the structure of the eye.
-People closely and frequently interacting with someone suffering from cataracts in both eyes can notice that the person is appears to have an unusual behavior in observation or is not seeing as well as previously.
-To a new person or an untrained observer, unless the condition has reached maturity level or the eye appears white, it is difficult to notice.
+People closely and frequently interacting with someone suffering from cataracts in both eyes may notice that the person appears to have unusual behavior in observation or is not seeing as well as before.
+To a new person or an untrained observer, it is difficult to notice unless the condition has reached a mature level, or the eye appears white.
 In such circumstances, the pupil which normally appears to be black, will seem white or grey the observer (William, 2010).
-In diagnosing different forms of cataracts, physicians who are trained in examining such conditions can detect visually diminished acuity in an affected eye or eyes.
-In a striated cataract, a patient’s vision is never improved by any form of dilation of the pupil.
+In diagnosing different forms of cataracts, physicians trained in examining such conditions can detect visually diminished acuity in the affected eye or eyes.
+In a striated cataract, a patient’s vision is never improved by any form of pupil dilation.
 This is due to the fact that, the disorder originates from the from the edges instead of starting from the center of the lens thus making its margin most blocked from light and hence fail to transmit light rays as compared to the center.
-During the initial stage, the hard lenticular cataract causes the opacity to be concentrated in the central region of the lens which appears greyish in color and upon examining, it seems to lie deeper than in a normal situation due to the lens surface retaining transparency.
+During the initial stage, the hard lenticular cataract causes opacity to be concentrated in the central region of the lens, which appears greyish in color and seems to lie deeper than normal due to the lens surface retaining transparency.
 When both the lens and the capsule are opaque, the base of the opacity reflects light rays from the surface.
-This causes a shiny satin like and irregularly opaque appearance.
-This can also be described as chalk-like though it its transparency is not completely lost and can allow the color of the lens to be identified (Scott, 2005).
-In glaucoma the pupils mobility is significantly impaired if not completely.
-In its early stage the deeply seated opacity is usually limited to a small spot that appears to shift its location depending on the direction of light rays that are admitted into the eye.
+This causes a shiny, satin-like, and irregularly opaque appearance.
+This can also be described as chalk-like, though its transparency is not completely lost and can allow the color of the lens to be identified (Scott, 2005).
+In glaucoma, the mobility of the pupils is significantly impaired, if not completely.
+In its early stage, the deeply seated opacity is usually limited to a small spot that appears to shift its location depending on the direction of admitted light rays into the eye.
 In this condition the patients is more comfortable observing in stronger light as compared to weak light rays and upon usage of a belladonna his vision becomes more impaired instead of being improved.
-In advanced stage the condition causes the pupil to become motionless, dilated and irregular.
+In the advanced stage, the condition causes the pupil to become motionless, dilated, and irregular.
 A characteristic opaque lens that is protruding outwards pressing the iris is observed (William, 2010).
-A soft cataract is characterized by uniformity in occurrence, being of lighter color than other forms, completes coverage of the eye in a much shorter time and commonly occurs at an early age unlike hard cataracts.
-It causes an excessively opaque margin that obscures vision even where the pupil has been dilated.
-The loss of visual capability may not be fully rectified by a change in the glasses used.
-An Ophthalmologist has the capability to easily examine the alterations in the lens that is characterized by cataract using specially designed equipment known as the slit lamp.
+A soft cataract is characterized by uniformity in occurrence, being of lighter color than other forms, and completing coverage of the eye in a much shorter time.
+It commonly occurs at an early age, unlike hard cataracts.
+It causes an excessively opaque margin that obscures vision, even where the pupil has been dilated.
+The loss of visual capability may not be fully corrected by a change in the glasses used.
+An ophthalmologist has the capability to easily examine the alterations in the lens characterized by cataracts using specially designed equipment known as the slit lamp.
 Usage of sunglasses and increased lighting for people with early stages of cataracts may lead to alleviated condition.
 A patient may also be advised to use magnifying lens for reading fine prints.
-Cataracts can only be treated through surgery and this depends on the visual needs for specific patients (Andrew, 2000).
-Cataracts vary in symptoms and characteristics in different patients.
+Cataracts can only be treated through surgery, and this depends on the visual needs for specific patients (Andrew, 2000).
+Cataracts vary in symptoms and characteristics among different patients.
 The modes of treatment also vary as the forms of cataracts vary.
 Cataracts do not harm the eye and surgery should be carried out after a patient fully understands the benefits and the risks involved.
-If an eye suffers from other diseases causing visual impairment, cataract surgery may not in any way improve or enhance vision.
-In a situation where both eyes suffer from cataract and have to be operated, the second eye is operated after at least a week long period after the first operation (William, 2010).
-Before an operation is carried out, an artificial lens with exactly matching features to those of a natural one is necessary and should be ordered in advance.
-There are no known preventive measures that can be employed to prevent the development of cataracts.
+If an eye suffers from other diseases causing visual impairment, cataract surgery may not improve vision. n a situation where both eyes suffer from cataract and have to be operated, the second eye is operated after at least a week-long period after the first operation (William, 2010).
+Before an operation is carried out, an artificial lens with features exactly matching those of a natural one is necessary and should be ordered in advance.
+There are no known preventive measures that can prevent the development of cataracts.

 Related essays